prof. dr. J. Fleer

-Coordinator of the faculty-wide expertise center ZOOOM, focused on personal and professional development
+Head of the faculty-wide expertise center SCOPE, focused on personal and professional development

-In 2018 I have been awarded with 'innovatiegelden' to set up a faculty-wide expertise center, named ZOOOM, that focuses on the development and implementation of education aimed at personal and professional development for bachelor and master students of medicine, dentistry or human movement sciences.
-We want to develop various educational modules within ZOOOM.
-For example, we want to develop an elective course around the personal leadership theme.
-We also want to respond to the needs of the various programs by developing (and providing) education on request.
+In 2018 I have been awarded with 'innovatiegelden' to set up a faculty-wide expertise center, named SCOPE, that focuses on the development and implementation of education aimed at personal and professional development for bachelor and master students of medicine, dentistry or human movement sciences.
+Within SCOPE we develop educational modules focused on personal development, stress management, leadership development.
+Werespond to the needs of the various programs by developing (and providing) education on request.

-As coordinator I am responsible for the development and implementation of the expertise center.
+As head I am responsible for the development and implementation of the teaching activities of SCOPE.

 Our health is largely determined by the conditions under which we live, for instance consider the impact of our living situation on how we eat - (un) healthy food, overfeeding, salt use, or we smoke and how much we move.
 Due to the large differences in lifestyle between individuals and communities, there are major health differences between people.
 As a society we aim for more healthy life years for more people.
 Such an ambition will not be achieved by investing primarily in curative healthcare.
 A more prevention-oriented Public Health approach is desirable.
 The Public Health discipline focuses on preventing disease, extending life expectancy and promoting public health through collective measures.
 The importance of a prevention-oriented approach to complex Public Health issues is increasingly being recognized, also within the University of Groningen (UoG).
 Healthy aging is one of the main focus areas of the UoG and the UMCG and the topic clearly lives among faculties and students.
 Various faculties have already organized education in which Public Health issues are highlighted from their own field.
 However, characteristic of Public Health issues is that they are complex issues that you can not solve from a single discipline, but require knowledge from multiple disciplines.
 We bring this knowledge together within the AJSPH.
 We would like to share this knowledge with the UoG students, so that they gain insight into the Public Health challenges we face as a society, but also to make them aware of the need for a multidisciplinary approach to solving such issues and to to provide them with methods to solve complex problems.